Preocts/softboiled/README.md

 The immediate solution seemed to be not to use the built-in `__init__` of the dataclass.
 Instead, define my own `__init__` which accounted for extra values by ignoring them.
 This quickly lead to bulky `__init__` defs in the dataclass definition with duplicated code in each new dataclass model.
 There had to be a more programmatic solution.

 That lead me to `SoftBoiled`.
 A decorater for dataclasses.
 Once wrapped, the dataclass has the incoming key/value data scrubbed.
 Extra pairs are removed to avoid the `TypeError`.
-Missing pairs are added with a value of `None`.
+Missing pairs are added with a value of `None`, if they don't have a default assignment.
 Nested Dataclasses are treated with the same care.

 This leaves creating the model as simple as defining the structure of the dataclass and then unpacking an API's JSON response into it.